T-bill yields could stay above 3% and remain an investment option for cash and CPF funds: Analysts

 Investors should look at reinvestment risk when it comes to choosing between six-month and one-year T-bills.

-Mr Eddy Loh, chief investment officer of Maybank Group Wealth Management, noted that reinvestment risk is higher in this environment where interest rates have peaked and are expected to head lower.
+Mr Eddy Loh, chief investment officer at Maybank Group Wealth Management, noted that reinvestment risk is higher in this environment where interest rates have peaked and are expected to head lower.

 Mr Loh said an investor might want to lock in a longer tenure because if he opts for six-month T-bills and yields drop after six months, he ends up reinvesting in a lower-yielding T-bill for the next six months.